pombase/website/src/docs/faq/how-can-i-use-go-slims-with-s-pombe.md

 annotated to each term directly or to any of its descendants.

-If you want GO slim annotations for your own list of *${species_abbrev}* genes, use the advanced search "Gene names and IDs" option, and then use the "Slim" button on the search results page.
+If you want GO slim annotations for your own list of *${species_abbrev}* genes, use the advanced search "Gene symbols and IDs" option, and then use the "Slim" button on the search results page.
 See the [advanced search documentation](documentation/advanced-search) for more information.